awm66/ai-case-study/README.md

 > ![Macro Image](upstart_macro_index.png)

 * Why do you think that offering this product or service would benefit the company?
 > *The new mortgage offering would be congruent with their belief to increase mobility and opportunity.
-Clearly, mortgages are a fundamental need for people of all races, ages, and genders.*
+Clearly, mortgages are a fundamental need for people of all races, ages, and genders.
+Besides great fulfillment of their mission, it would create another revenue stream for Upstart.*

-> *The variable rate personal loans would be consistent with their focus on more accurate, risk based pricing.*
+> *The variable rate personal loans would be consistent with their focus on more accurate, risk based pricing.
+This would help their bank and credit union cleints offset dynamic risk after closing the loan.*

 * What technologies would this additional product or service utilize?
 > *Based on the information provided and what I know so far in this course, I am unable to confidently state if any additional technology is required.
 Upstart appears to have what they need for AI and ML solutions.*